Asabeneh/30-Days-Of-Python/readme.md

 #### String

 A collection of one or more characters under a single or double quote.
-If a string is more than one sentence we use triple quote.
+If a string is more than one sentence then we use a triple quote.

 **Example:**